Code-Institute-Submissions/MarcSparks7-Milestone-project-UXD/README.md

 Bootstrap - used for styling website through-out https://getbootstrap.com/

-JavaScript CDN - used for collapse of navbar and hamburger icon on mobile.
+JavaScript CDN - used for collapse of navbar and hamburger icon on mobile. https://cdnjs.com/

 Testing

 UX on mobile - while creating the website I constantly checked each change by using the inspect element of the web browser and selcting a mobile type.
 This often brought to light simple changes needed to be made for mobile users so that the information was more appealing on a mobile device. e.g removing the profile pictures from the quotes on the landing page.
 Whle testing I found that I had to edit the image I used for the quote section as the white writing got lost in the image.

+Landing page

+On desktop, when hovering over the pictures on the landing page I found the writing drop down was too slow for users to see in time and then changed the timing from 1sec to 0.5 sec.

 Contact form